sergeyklay/pcloud-console-client/docs/Install.md

   [Apple Clang](https://apps.apple.com/us/app/xcode/id497799835)
 - [CMake](https://cmake.org/) >= 3.3
 - [GNU Make](https://www.gnu.org/software/make) >= 3.82
+- [Conan](https://conan.io/) decentralized package manager with a client-server architecture

 **Note:** Some parts of the client use GNU extensions to ISO C99 standard, thus your compiler should support `-std=gnu99`.

+For project dependencies list see `conanfile.txt` bundled with this project.

 On Debian and its derivatives you can install the required packages this way: